plus3it/ash-windows-formula/ash-windows/Convert_SCM_Policies.md

   http://blogs.technet.com/b/fdcc/archive/2008/05/07/lgpo-utilities.aspx) to
   convert the .pol files to .txt policies

--   Name user policies 'user_registry.txt' and machine policies 'machine_registry.txt'
+-   Name user policies 'user_registry.pol' and machine policies 'machine_registry.pol'

 -   Grab any GptTmpl.inf and audit.csv files while at it